MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

 - **Layout**: Goes a step further by capturing structure, hierarchy, and positioning—including tables—answering, "How is this content organized?"
 - **Document fields**: an analyzer that uses a combination of capabilities to extract fields, organize them into cohesive categories, and generate insights—answering, "What does this content mean and what should I do with it?"
 Content Understanding analyzers like this one sometimes require deploying additional AI models (such as chat completion and embedding models) to handle complex extraction needs.

-You also learned how developers can integrate Content Understanding into applications using the **REST API** (submitting documents via a POST request and polling for results with a GET request) or the **Python SDK**, both of which enable programmatic analysis of documents outside the Foundry playground.
+You also learned how developers can integrate Content Understanding into applications using the **Python SDK**, which enables programmatic analysis of documents outside the Foundry playground.

 > **[Ask Anton](https://aka.ms/azk-anton){:target="_blank"}**<br/>![Anton avatar.](./media/anton-icon.png)<br/>If you have questions about some of the topics covered in this exercise, *[Ask Anton](https://aka.ms/azk-anton){:target="_blank"}* is a generative AI-based agent that you can ask about AI concepts and Microsoft Foundry.
 Open the app at **[https://aka.ms/azk-anton](https://aka.ms/azk-anton){:target="_blank"}** and use the **Configure** button to enter your Foundry project and model details.<br/><br/>*Ask Anton is not a supported Microsoft product or a component of Microsoft Learn or AI Skills Navigator.
 Just an example of an AI agent for you to explore as you learn about what's possible with AI.*<br/><br/>If you *do* check out Ask Anton, we'd love you to *[tell us about your experience](https://forms.office.com/r/fC0ndfBQeK){:target="_blank"}*!